QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Experiments

-\paragraph{Selection of reference algorithms} C4.5 \cite{DBLP:books/mk/Quinlan93} and RIPPER \cite{Cohen:1995:FER:3091622.3091637} are well-established interpretable classifiers that are widely used as standard reference algorithms.
-FURIA algorithm \cite{huhn2009furia}, also covered in our related work section, is a state-of-the-art association rule classifier, which outputs fuzzy rules.
+\paragraph{The selection of reference} Algorithms C4.5 \cite{DBLP:books/mk/Quinlan93} and RIPPER \cite{Cohen:1995:FER:3091622.3091637} are well-established interpretable classifiers that are widely used as standard reference algorithms.
+FURIA \cite{huhn2009furia}, also covered in our related work section, is a state-of-the-art association rule classifier that outputs fuzzy rules.
 PART \cite{frank1998generating} is a rule learning algorithm designed to address some of the shortcomings of C4.5 and RIPPER.

-We also include a comparison against the three association rule classifiers (CBA, IDS, and SBRL) used as baselines in the previous three subsections.
+Despite the fact that PART is an older algorithm, it is still often used in benchmarks of recently proposed rule learning methods, such as CORELS, which is also included in the benchmark.
+As the QCBA baseline, we choose the instance-based version of the default rule overlap pruning (configuration QCBA\#5 from Table~\ref{tbl:qcba}).